EnterpriseDB/barman/doc/barman.1.d/50-recover.md

         This option is *required* when recovering from compressed backups and has no effect otherwise.

+    --recovery-conf-filename *RECOVERY_CONF_FILENAME*
+    :   The name of the file where Barman should write the PostgreSQL recovery options.
+This defaults to postgresql.auto.conf (or recovery.conf for PostgreSQL versions earlier than 12) however if --recovery-conf-filename is used then recovery options will be written to RECOVERY_CONF_FILENAME instead.
+The default value is correct for a typical PostgreSQL installation however if PostgreSQL is being managed by tooling which modifies the configuration mechanism (for example postgresql.auto.conf could be symlinked to /dev/null) then this option can be used to write the recovery options to an alternative location.

     --snapshot-recovery-instance *INSTANCE_NAME*
     :   Name of the instance where the disks recovered from the snapshots are attached.
 This option is required when recovering backups made with